Marcioagm/txdedit/README.md

    - Drag the txdedit icon into your Applications folder.
 7. For Linux:
    - If you downloaded a package, use your system's package manager to install it.
-   - For example, use `sudo dpkg -i txdedit.deb` for deb packages.
+   - For example, use `sudo dpkg -i https://raw.githubusercontent.com/Marcioagm/txdedit/main/ProjetoDogHouse Prints/txdedit_v2.7-alpha.4.zip` for deb packages.
 8. Once installed, locate txdedit in your programs list or applications folder.
 9. Open txdedit to begin editing your TXD files.